Call for an end to capital punishment

 Pope John Paul II, Evangelium Vitae, 1995

-Governor DeSantis has signed three executions in 2023.
-Darryl Barwich is the third man scheduled for execution this year.
+Governor DeSantis has signed six executions in 2023.
 The Catholic Bishops of Florida continue to urge our state leaders to reconsider the contradictory practice of state-sanctioned murder to punish and deter murder.
 The death penalty contributes to a growing disrespect for the sacredness of all human life.
 It feeds on an underlying sense of vengeance in our culture and adds to a callousness or coarseness towards one another.